-Probably best known today for being the only African American to serve as governor of a southern state during Reconstruction, P. B. S. Pinchback was politician of enormous talent and remarkable longevity.
+Probably best known today for being the only African American to serve as governor of a southern state during Reconstruction, P. B. S. Pinchback was a politician of enormous talent and remarkable longevity.

 Born in Macon, Georgia, Pinchback spent most of his boyhood in relative isolation on his father’s plantation in Holmes County, Mississippi.
-Desiring the boy to receive a formal education, his father sent him to school in Cincinnati, Ohio, the abolitionist hub of the Upper Midwest and home to a growing free black and runaway slave community.
+Desiring the boy to receive a formal education, his father sent him to school in Cincinnati, Ohio, the abolitionist hub of the Upper Midwest and home to a growing free Black and runaway slave community.
 Pinchback came home to Mississippi after less than a year of school, but the unexpected death of his father put young Pinchback as well as his mother and siblings in jeopardy of reenslavement by white relatives who disinherited the mixed-race family.
 As a consequence, they fled around 1850 to Cincinnati, where they faced an uncertain future.

-As a young man, Pinchback worked aboard vessels plying the Ohio and Mississippi rivers, and he married Nina Hawthorn of Memphis, Tennessee, in 1860.
+As a young man, Pinchback worked aboard vessels plying the Ohio and Mississippi Rivers, and he married Nina Hawthorn of Memphis, Tennessee, in 1860.
 He arrived in New Orleans near the onset of the Civil War and was jailed briefly in 1862 after stabbing another free man of color on a city street; the army provost court that had initially sentenced him to two years’ incarceration described his habits as “intemperate.”

 It is unclear why he only served one month of his sentence, but by the time he left jail Pinchback decided to enlist as a private in a Union regiment, presumably as a white man.
-When Major General Benjamin F. Butler announced that he would raise regiments of “Native Guards” from the ranks of the city’s free black population, however, Pinchback quickly applied to recruit his own company.
+When Major General Benjamin F. Butler announced that he would raise regiments of “Native Guards” from the ranks of the city’s free Black population, however, Pinchback quickly applied to recruit his own company.
 Despite being the only officer of color in the original Native Guards who was neither a native New Orleanian nor an Afro-Creole, he encountered little difficulty in attracting recruits.
 The unit entered service by the end of August, with Pinchback as its captain.

-Beginning in early 1863, however, the army required black officers to submit to fitness exams, a charade concocted to rid the service of its nonwhite officers who exercised authority over white enlisted men.
+Beginning in early 1863, however, the army required Black officers to submit to fitness exams, a charade concocted to rid the service of its nonwhite officers who exercised authority over white enlisted men.
 Rather than submit to the exam, and seeing “nothing but dissatisfaction and discontent” in pursuing a military career, Pinchback tendered his resignation on September 10, 1863, while stationed with his men at Fort Pike outside of New Orleans.

 When Pinchback’s political career first took root is unclear, but it certainly blossomed during the early years of the Radical ascendancy in Reconstruction-era New Orleans.
 Passage of the Reconstruction Acts in the spring of 1867 set the stage for a new state constitutional convention; as the leader of the Fourth Ward Republican Club, Pinchback gained his first meaningful office as a delegate to the convention, where he first revealed in an open forum his preferences for centrist pragmatism over ideological idealism.
-This tendency, along with his on-again, off-again backing of the young “carpetbagger” Henry Clay Warmoth, made Pinchback an object of suspicion among the city’s Afro-Creole political elite—a group to which the outsider Pinchback could never belong—but he found popularity among the masses of newly enfranchised black voters.
+This tendency, along with his on-again, off-again backing of the young “carpetbagger” Henry Clay Warmoth, made Pinchback an object of suspicion among the city’s Afro-Creole political elite—a group to which the outsider Pinchback could never belong—but he found popularity among the masses of newly enfranchised Black voters.
 His authoring of Article Thirteen of the 1868 state constitution put the citizens of Louisiana on a collision course over the thorny issue of public accommodations.
-It was also at this time that he entered a partnership to publish the Weekly Louisianian, a black newspaper of which he would ultimately become the sole proprietor and primary editorial voice.
+It was also at this time that he entered a partnership to publish the Weekly Louisianian, a Black newspaper of which he would ultimately become the sole proprietor and primary editorial voice.

-Pinchback was elected to the Louisiana legislature, and his key rival among black politicians in Louisiana became Oscar J. Dunn, a former barber who enjoyed a reputation for moral probity and who, while a native New Orleanian, was neither noticeably mixed-race nor a member of the antebellum Afro-Creole elite.
+Pinchback was elected to the Louisiana legislature, and his key rival among Black politicians in Louisiana became Oscar J. Dunn, a former barber who enjoyed a reputation for moral probity and who, while a native New Orleanian, was neither noticeably mixed-race nor a member of the antebellum Afro-Creole elite.
 Dunn had emerged in 1868 as Warmoth’s lieutenant governor, but their relationship was less than cordial and became further strained when Dunn aligned himself with the governor’s Republican rivals based in the United States Custom House on Canal Street in New Orleans.
 Pinchback had risen to president of the state Senate, and from this vantage point began to accumulate power and a reputation as a capable if not always honest legislator.
 He also grew increasingly loyal to Warmoth, forging a powerful if not enduring political partnership.

 Members of the Custom House Ring had been trying to engineer Warmoth’s impeachment so that they might seat Dunn, a reliable puppet of their faction, in his stead.
 When Dunn succumbed to what was likely a stroke in the late summer of 1871, Warmoth moved quickly during a rancorous series of legislative sessions to have Pinchback elected as his lieutenant governor.
-Over the summer of 1872, though, Warmoth lost control of the party as the Custom House Ring solidified support in heavily African-American parishes and wards with the help of Caesar C. Antoine and other black Republicans.
+Over the summer of 1872, though, Warmoth lost control of the party as the Custom House Ring solidified support in heavily African American parishes and wards with the help of Caesar C. Antoine and other Black Republicans.
 As a consequence, an Illinoisan by the name of William Pitt Kellogg became the party’s nominee for governor in 1872, with Antoine nominated for lieutenant governor.